grafana/pyroscope/docs/sources/operators-guide/deploy-grafana-fire/upgrade-helm-chart-2.1-to-3.0/_index.md

    - The `memcached*.architecture` values were removed.
    - The `memcached*.arguments` values were removed.
    - The default arguments are now encoded in the Helm chart templates; the values `*-cache.allocatedMemory`, `*-cache.maxItemMemory` and `*-cache.port` control the arguments `-m`, `-I` and `-u`.
 To provide additional arguments, use `*-cache.extraArgs`.
-   - The `memcached*.metrics` values were consolidated under `memcachedExporter`.
+   - The `memcached*.profiles` values were consolidated under `memcachedExporter`.

    See also an [example of migration of customized memcached values between versions 2.1 and 3.0](#example-of-migration-of-customized-memcached-values-between-versions-21-and-30).

-1. Update your memcached-related Mimir configuration via your customized Helm chart value that is named `mimir.config`, if needed:
+1. Update your memcached-related Fire configuration via your customized Helm chart value that is named `fire.config`, if needed:

-   The configuration parameters for memcached `addresses` and `max_item_size` have changed in the default `mimir.config` value.
+   The configuration parameters for memcached `addresses` and `max_item_size` have changed in the default `fire.config` value.
-   If you previously copied the value of `mimir.config` into your values file, then take the latest version of the `memcached` configuration in the `mimir.config` from the `values.yaml` file in the Helm chart.
+   If you previously copied the value of `fire.config` into your values file, then take the latest version of the `memcached` configuration in the `fire.config` from the `values.yaml` file in the Helm chart.

 1. (Conditional) If you have enabled `serviceMonitor`, or you are overriding the value of anything under the `serviceMonitor` section, or both, then move the `serviceMonitor` section under `metaMonitoring`.